 In the center of the MOOC platforms advantages imaginary graph is the student.
 The student can choose freely the time to study since the MOOC platform is available 24 hours per day.
 The student can choose the place to study (home, school); the only necessary thing is the Internet connection.
-The student can choose freely the competence to study.
-The student can have its own pace in competence development.
-The student is evaluated online in more objective manner since the MOOC platform is not subjective.
+The student can choose freely the competence he wants to study.
+The student can have its own pace in the competence development.
+The student is evaluated online in more objective manner since the MOOC platform is not subjective like human evaluators.